-This will provide insight into the type of information your audience is most interested in and gives you a benchmark to improve upon every time you hit ‘Send’.
+This will give you insight into the types of material that your audience is most interested in, as well as a standard to work towards each time you hit “Send.”

 10. Don’t spam!

-Sending out email ‘blasts’ of generic, over-the-top sales text is a waste of time – for you and for your customers.
-You’ll lose existing subscribers faster than you can sign up new ones.
-Effective email marketing takes time, thought, and consideration.
-You must be focused on building relationships.
+Sending out generic, over-the-top sales text via email is a waste of time for both you and your consumers.
+Existing subscribers will leave faster than new ones would join.
+Effective email marketing needs thought, consideration, and time.
+You must concentrate on developing relationships.

-Email communication is a good way to hone your marketing skills.
-Once you’ve mastered it, you can move on to other outlets, such as social media and mobile marketing.
-Although the platforms might be different, many of the skills and tactics required are the same.
+Email communication is an excellent approach to improving your marketing abilities.
+You can go on to other venues, such as social media and mobile marketing, once you’ve mastered it.
+Despite the differences in platforms, many of the abilities and tactics required are the same.

 Understand what your customers want

-The two main goals of marketing are to get repeat business and to win new customers.
-Even small companies can do this successfully, with the right attitude and the right software.
-The key is to understand what your customers want and then tell them that you can provide it.
+The two primary objectives of marketing are to obtain recurring business and to gain new clients.
+With the proper attitude and the right software, even small businesses can succeed.
+The trick is to figure out what your customers want and then persuade them you can give it to them.

-The best combination of cloud software and marketing strategy will give you hyper-targeted marketing campaigns that hit your customers at the right time, in the right place and with the correct information or offer.
-Marketing for your small business has never been more effective.
+With the appropriate mix of cloud software and marketing strategy, you can create hyper-targeted marketing campaigns that reach out to your customers at the right time, in the right place, and with the right information or offer.
+Your small business’s marketing has never been more effective.

 Chapter 4: Selling products to retailers is getting easier